top of page

 “On the first day of the week, when the disciples were gathered together to break bread, Paul talked with them, intending to depart on the next day, and continued his speech until midnight.
 There were many lights in the upper room where we were gathered together.
 A certain young man named Eutychus sat in the window, weighed down with deep sleep.
 As Paul spoke still longer, being weighed down by his sleep, he fell down from the third story, and was taken up dead.
 Paul went down, and fell upon him, and embracing him said, Don’t be troubled, for his life is in him.
 When he had gone up, and had broken bread, and eaten, and had talked with them a long while, even until break of day, he departed.
 They brought the boy in alive, and were greatly comforted.”
 Acts 20:7-12

-To further illustrate the point, they were meeting in a third-story room with a window, and had many candles in the room.
+To illustrate the point further, they were meeting in a third-story room with a window, and there were many candles in the room.
 This indicates that without the multiple sources of illumination, the room would have been dark, therefore it would have been dark outside.
 Therefore, the believers did not meet together on Sunday morning, they met together on Saturday night, Motzei Shabbat, the going out of the Shabbat.
-After Eutychus fell out of the window, Paul miraculously revived him, and Paul talked with them until Sunday morning, when he departed on his journey.
+After Eutychus fell out of the window, Paul miraculously revived him, and Paul talked with them until Sunday morning when he departed on his journey.

 Havdalah